jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/more_parameters.rst

    final parameter(x=7,lambda=[2,1]/1,nu=[2,0]/1)
    atlas>

 This Cartan subgroup has two connected components.
-So if you hand in a parameter for this subgroup, the total number of parameters with the same differential is two and this command gives the list of all of them
+So if you hand in a parameter for this subgroup, the total number of parameters with the same differential is two and this command gives the list of all of them.